-Since the recent publication (Reeves, C.V., 2018: Petroleum Geoscience, vol 24, pp 41-56) there have been several significant refinements to the model of Gondwana dispersion, culminating in Model CR18ABHG which is demonstrated in the animation above.
+Since the recent publication (Reeves, C.V., 2018: Petroleum Geoscience, vol 24, pp 41-56) there have been several significant refinements to the model of Gondwana dispersion.
+Model CR18ABHG, incorporating some of these, is demonstrated in the animation above.
 In forward time, the growth of the oceans is depicted with the movement of the mid-ocean ridges in relation to the mantle plumes, the creation of the large igneous provinces (blue) and the pattern of fracture zones now evident in the topogprahy of the ocean floor.
 In reverse time, the colours attributed to the ages of the ocean floor by the CGMW disappear progessively as the whole process of Gondwana dispersal is put into reverse.
 The aimation is made from frames at intervals of 5 myr from 0 to 185 Ma and at 10 myr intervals 190 to 300 Ma.
 The Atlas software of CPSL was used throughout.
-New research updates, describing the recent work, will appear in due course.
+New research updates describing yet more recent work (see Section 4 below) will appear in due course.

 Contents of this Section

 1. An Introduction to the Principles of Global Tectonics [click here] - for the non-specialist.

 2. References [click here] - published work as well as the ‘grey’ literature for the specilaist.

 3. A 12-Lecture Course on Gondwana Geodynamics [click here] - for those who want to learn.

 4. Global Thoughts [click here] - latest research updates with recent ideas for discussion.